brenoepics/MentionExtractor/README.md

 # MentionExtractor

-This Kotlin class is responsible for extracting mentions from a text based on specified patterns.
+This Kotlin library is responsible for extracting mentions from a text based on specified patterns.
 It provides flexible configuration options for handling mentions in a text.

 ## Usage